cgwire/kitsu/docs/faq/README.md

 ![Overview asset task](../img/faq/supervisor_page.png)

 You will find on these pages more information than on the global page.
+You can also [assigned](../getting-started-production/#assign-tasks-to-a-cg-artist) people from this page, and add an [estimation](../getting-started-production/#assign-tasks-to-a-cg-artist) on the tasks.

 You can also sort the information of the page, to focus on the important subject.